Singapore Work Visas, Employment & Entrepreneur Pass

 2. Singapore Entrepreneur Pass or Singapore EntrePass:

 The Entrepreneur Pass which is also known as the EntrePass is a visa that allows foreigners to work and stay in Singapore for a period of up to 1 to 2 years.
 This is mostly suited for foreign entrepreneurs, who intend to establish a new business in Singapore.
 There are a few criteria to apply this pass such as the applicant must hold at least 30% of total shares in the company and the company must have at least S$50,000 share capital etc .
-With effect of 1st September 2013, Singapore Ministry of Manpower has major revisions to the eligibility criteria for the EntrePass scheme.
+With the effect from 1st September 2013, Singapore Ministry of Manpower has major revisions to the eligibility criteria for the Singapore EntrePass scheme.
 As long as the criteria outlined by Singapore’s Ministry of Manpower are met sufficiently, these pass holders are allowed to travel in and out of Singapore with ease.
 They face no hassles at the Singapore immigration process.
-The Singapore Entrepreneur Pass is renewable on a yearly basis.
+Take note that the Singapore Entrepreneur Pass is renewable on a yearly basis.

 3. Singapore Personalized Employment Pass (PEP):